Cross-Dock Door Design under Uncertainty: A two-stage DRO-based lower- and upper-bounding scheme: Computational experiment

-Table \ref{I3.dim-results} shows the model dimensions of LIP-RN \eqref{LIP-RN} and LIP-SD \eqref{LIP-SD} as well as the main computational results and wall time required by the straightforward use of solvers Cplex and Gurobi.
-Notice that the dimensions are approximately double than the ones of instance I1.
-The ambiguity sets $\P$ under consideration are $\P_{3\%}$ and $\P_{7\%}$.
-The new headings are as follows. $\underline{z}_{L}$, LP lower bound of the optimal solution cost; $\underline{t}_{\bullet-L}$, $\overline{z}_{\bullet}$ and $GAP_{\bullet}$, wall time required for obtaining the LP lower bound, incumbent cost and optimality gap, respectively, provided by solver $\bullet$, where $\bullet\in\{cpx,grb\}$.
-It is worth to point out that the lower bound $\underline{z}_{L}$ is obtained by solving the model attached to the root node in the B\&C phase; $\underline{t}_{cpx-L}$ gives the wall time required by Cplex and $\underline{t}_{grb-L}$ does it by Gurobi for the automatically selected barrier method just before executing the crossover phase.
+Table \ref{I3.dim-results} shows the model's dimensions of LIP-RN \eqref{LIP-RN} and LIP-ORA \eqref{LIP-ORA} as well as the main computational results and wall time required by the straightforward use of the solvers CPLEX and Gurobi.
+Notice that the dimensions are approximately double than those of instance I1.
+The new headings are as follows. $\underline{z}_{L}$, LP lower bound on the optimal solution cost; $\underline{t}_{\bullet-L}$, $\overline{z}_{\bullet}$ and $GAP_{\bullet}$, wall time required for obtaining the LP lower bound, incumbent solution cost and optimality gap, respectively, required by solver $\bullet$, where $\bullet\in\{cpx,grb\}$.
+It is worth pointing out that the lower bound $\underline{z}_{L}$ is obtained by solving the model attached to the root node in the B\&C phase; $\underline{t}_{cpx-L}$ and $\underline{t}_{grb-L}$ give the wall time required by CPLEX and Gurobi, respectively, for the automatically selected barrier method just before executing the crossover phase.

-The first observation is that the models are very difficult to solve; as a matter of fact, they cannot be solved up to optimality in the given time limit.
-Notice the small time required by both solvers for obtaining the LP bound $\underline{z}_{L}$ versus the 12h time limit that is reached while solving the rest of nodes in the B\&C phase, see Table \ref{I3.dim-results}.
-It is also worth to observe that both solvers provide the \textit{same} LP bound in spite of their potentially different preprocessing approaches.
-The optimality $GAP$ is expressed as $100.\frac{\overline{z}-\underline{z}}{\overline{z}}$, as typically done in the commercial solvers, where $\overline{z}$ is the incumbent cost and $\underline{z}$ is the smallest cost of the solutions retrieved from the submodels in the set of active B\&C nodes at the optimization's interruption.
-It can be observed that $GAP_{grb}$ is smaller than $GAP_{cpx}$, mainly for $|\P|=6$.
-Additionally, notice that the SD-incumbent cost is higher than the RN-incumbent one.
+The first observation about the elements in Table \ref{I3.dim-results} is that the models are very difficult to solve; as a matter of fact, they cannot be solved up to optimality in the given time limit.
+Notice the small time required by both solvers for obtaining the LP bound $\underline{z}_{L}$ versus the 12 h time limit that is reached while solving the other nodes in the B\&C phase.
+It is also worth observing that both solvers provide the \textit{same} LP bound in spite of their potentially different preprocessing approaches.
+The optimality $GAP$ is expressed as $100.\frac{\overline{z}-\underline{z}}{\overline{z}}$, as typically done in the commercial solvers, where $\overline{z}$ is the incumbent cost and $\underline{z}$ is the smallest cost of the solutions retrieved from the submodels in the set of active B\&C nodes at the optimization's interruption time.
+It can be observed that $GAP_{grb}$ is smaller than $GAP_{cpx}$.
+Additionally, notice that the ORA-incumbent cost is higher than the RN-incumbent one.